-The Gamaleya Research Institute, which is part of Russia’s Ministry of Health, launched a Phase I trial in June of a vaccine known as Gam-COVID-Vac Lyo.
-It is a combination of two adenoviruses, Ad5 and Ad26, both engineered with a coronavirus gene.
-In August the vaccine renamed as Sputnik V was given a "conditional registration certificate" which would depend on positive results from Phase 3 trials 40,000 volunteers.
-In September they announced that in the Phase 1/2 trials Sputnik V produced antibodies and mild side effects.
-On November 11th they announced that preliminary evidence from Phase 3 trials showed that the vaccine was effective and demonstrated 92% efficacy.
+The Gamaleya Research Institute is part of Russia’s Ministry of Health, launched a trial of a vaccine known as Gam-COVID-Vac which was a combination of two adenoviruses, Ad5 and Ad26, both engineered with a coronavirus gene.
+The vaccine renamed as Sputnik V and in November 2020 they announced that preliminary evidence from Phase 3 trials showed that the vaccine was effective and demonstrated 92% efficacy.
 The vaccine was offered to Russians in a mass vaccination campaign in November and by December Belarus also authorised its emergency use.
 It has early use in Russia and emergency use in many countries around the world.

 A decade ago, researchers at the Beth Israel Deaconess Medical Centre in Boston developed a method for making vaccinations out of a virus called Adenovirus 26, Ad26 for short.
 Johnson & Johnson developed vaccines for Ebola and other diseases with Ad26 and have now made one for COVID-19.
 It has been shown to be safe and effective with one dose and gained emergency use authorisation from the FDA in February.
 In April the US paused of the vaccine whilst it looked into rare blood clots, the vaccine now has a warning added to it that you women might have a slight risk of the blood clots.

 4. Protein based vaccines

 The vaccines involve injecting coronavirus proteins directly into the body.
 Protein shells that mimic the coronavirus's outer coat can also be used.